kent-map/chirpy/_posts/2026-03-29-landscape-cones-of-vision.md

 {% include embed/image.html src="wc:Cones of Vision No. 7 - Whitehall Farm Railway Bridge.jpg" aspect="0.671" caption="Cones of Vision No.7" %}

 **Cone 8: Victoria Recreation Ground**
 The Cathedral forms a pleasant backdrop to the football pitches on Victoria Recreation Ground, with the wooded valley and screen of trees.
+Established in 1906 as a space where children could 'play cricket and other games',[^ref ] the Rec was used by the King's and the King's Irish regiments for a friendly football in 1916.
+However, later in the war it was turned over to sheep grazing.
+During world war two, the RAF XI played a cricket match here and residents were encouraged to 'come in their hundreds' to enjoy a Grand Whitsun Gala as they 'holidayed' at home.[^ref] In the latter half of the twentieth century, it has been used for helicopter landings for high-profile visitors such as the Queen Mother, and the Duchess and Duke of Kent.
+In 1989, 'bemused tennis players on the recreation ground courts downed rackets' when Princess Diana emerged from a helicopter after fog at Dover had forced a change route.[^ref

 {% include embed/image.html src="wc:Cones of Vision No. 8 - Victoria Recreation Ground, Canterbury.jpg" aspect="0.671" caption="Cones of Vision No.8" %}

 **Cone 9: Bridge between Harbledown and Duke's Meadow** This view has been altered by the development of the London Road and the Cathedral is no longer visible.
 The bridge leads to Duke’s Meadow where the cathedral can be seen from the grassy hill.
+The meadow was under threat from development in 2021 when Canterbury City Council proposed a western bypass that would cut through the area.[^ref

 {% include embed/image.html src="wc:Cones of Vision No. 9 - Bridge between Harbledown and Duke's Meadow.jpg" aspect="0.671" caption="Cones of Vision No.9" %}